Differential Test Performance and Peer Effects: Peer Effects in Project STAR

-We collect raw Stanford Achievement Tests (SAT) scores in mathematics (math), reading (read), listening (list) and word study skills (word) as test $t=1$ and test $t=2$ in our model.
+Project STAR data contains tests scores for mathematics, reading, listening and word study skills.
+We use raw Stanford Achievement Tests (SAT) scores in word study skills (word) and reading (read) as test $t=1$ and test $t=2$ respectively in our model, as they measure closely related skills and hence are more likely to satisfy our assumptions.
+This choice is supported by diagnostic checks we report in Tables \ref{tab:corr} \ref{tab:lagy} and Table \ref{tab:corr_all} in the appendix.
+Reversing the order of $y_{1}$ and $y_{2}$ does not change the estimate of $\rho$.
+Results using scores in mathematics (math) and listening (list) are discussed in the online appendix as a comparison.
 SAT is a nationally standardized test with scores comparable across grades.
 The test was administered on state specified examination days, occurring between late March and early April each year \citep{word_state_1990,krueger_experimental_1999}.
 The narrow time frame for the tests lends credence to the assumption that student's ability and preparation remain stable over the testing window.
-SAT scores for these four subjects are available from Grade K to Grade 3.
-The mean and standard deviations of scores for the four SAT tests are in the third panel of Table \ref{tab:sum}.
-The four tests generally share comparable means, except that the mean listening score is much higher than others in Grade K. Notably, reading and word study skills scores have means that are close in all grades.
-With four test scores, there are 12 pairs of $y_{1}$ and $y_{2}$.
-We report results for only six unique combinations, as reversing the order of $y_{1}$ and $y_{2}$ does not change the estimate of $\rho$, transforms $f_{1}$ to its reciprocal, and will scale the coefficients of control variables by $-f_{1}$.
+The reading and word study skills scores have means that are close in all grades.

-Our main model includes a set of student and teacher characteristics, the mean and standard errors of which are summarized in the top panel of Table \ref{tab:sum} by grade.
+Our preferred model includes a set of student and teacher characteristics.
 Between $56.0\%$ and $59.2\%$ of the students receive a free lunch during the experimental period, an indicator of low family income.
 To account for the influence of race, we employ an indicator for black students, as more than 98\% of the minority students are of black ethnicity.
 The share of black students ranges from $32.6\%$ to 34.7\%.
 Girls make up $48.0\%$ to $48.6\%$ of the sample.
 We calculate age as of April 1st in each year, which is roughly the SAT examination date, using students' dates of birth.
 Teacher's characteristics are weighted by class size.
 Between 16.5\% and 20.9\% of the students are taught by black teachers.
 Meanwhile, 34.6\% to 44.2\% of the students have teachers with a master's degree or higher.
 Average years of experience of the teachers for different grades are between 9.3 and 13.9.